-Access the property from Boulder by heading North on Highway 36, through the town of Lyons, heading west on Hwy 36, turn left on Apple Valley Rd, end at 1476 Apple Valley Rd.
+Access the property from Boulder by heading north on Hwy 36, turn west on Lake Ridge Trail, north on N. Lake Rdige Trail end at 3050 N. Lake Rdige Trail.
 Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes could be south on Apple Valley Rd to Hwy 36 and east to Lyons or head north on Apple Valley Rd to Hwy 36 and north towards Estes Park.
+Two main evacuation routes could be east on North Lake Ridge Trail to Hwy 36 and head either north to the town of Lyons or south to the city of Boulder.

-The existing driveway will create minimal amount of site distrubance and will require the removal of few trees.
-The driveway is to be ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is approximately 90 feet long therefore no turn around will be required.
-Since the driveway is less than 400 ft., no pull-outs are required along the driveway.
+The driveway will create a minimal amount of site distrubance and soil compaction and will require the removal of no trees.
+The driveway is ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
+The driveway is approximately 60 ft long.
+A hammerhead turnout already exists within 50 feet from the residence.
+Since the driveway is greater than 400 ft., no pull-outs are required.